clearlinux/clear-linux-documentation/source/clear-linux/tutorials/greengrass.rst

 #.
 In addition to the details mentioned in step 8, change the Memory limit
    to 2048MB to accommodate large input video streams.

 #.
-Add the following environment variables as key-value pair when editing
+Add the following environment variables as key-value pairs when editing
    the lambda configuration and click on update:

 .. list-table:: **Table 1.
 Environment Variables: Lambda Configuration**

    :widths: 20 80
    :header-rows: 1